Summer in Europe: something that has captured imaginations for centuries.

 But what if you don’t have the luxury of long summer months to spend floating around Europe?
-What if, like most of us, you have just two precious weeks of holiday?
+What if, like most of us, you only have time for a 2 week Europe trip?
 Is that enough time to see Europe’s most beautiful sites?

-Well, we believe it’s possible to see at least half of Europe in two weeks (without giving yourself an aneurysm) and to prove it, we’ve put together a suggested itinerary for central Europe to help plan your dream trip.
+Well, we believe it’s possible to see at least half of Europe in two weeks (without giving yourself an aneurysm) and to prove it, we’ve put together a suggested itinerary for summer in Europe to help you plan your dream trip.

 1) Paris, France (3 days, 2 nights)